reedy/ESP32-RevK/revk-settings.md

 ## Default values

 Some settings have a default value, so don't need to be stored in non volatile memory.
-They do not show on the normal `setting` command.
+They do not show on the normal `setting` command if they are only set from the default.
 However, you can set them, and can even set them to the same as the default value, and they are then stored and shown.

 Setting to the same as the default value may seem daft, but it does matter as a software update could have a new default value, and if you have not stored the value you want then the application will use the new default value.